AtharvArolkar/MysteryMessage-App/README.md

 ### This is a project mainly focusing on learning how to build apis in next js, with authentication using next auth

-Enjoyed a lot building this project, a ton of knowledge gained.
+Enjoyed a lot building this project, gained a ton on knowledge on how backend apis are built in next js

 ## Screenshots of UI